gvorbeck/container-pricing/pages/devtest-meet.md

 - type: outro
   title: "Next Steps:"
   text: |
     By this point, your client should be very excited about getting their very own DevTest container.
-You are now ready to move to the below 'Prepare' stage, where you will work with Techline to build their container
+You are now ready to move to the below 'Prepare' stage, where you will work with Techline to build their container.

-  outro-link:
-    text: Prepare your _offering_
-    href: prepare/
 ---